Best Gear for Travel with Kids

 CARES Harness: This is another wonderful product that parents love for airplane safety.
 The CARES Harness is to be used on the airplane ONLY.
 It is designed to keep your children safe and secure in their airline seat and is used for kids who weigh between 22 and 44 pounds.
 The best part, it folds small and can easily fit in a backpack or carryon.

 I’ve included items that we use as adults to help keep the kids happy.
 Depending on your length of travel, they may or may not be useful, but I wanted to include them just in case.

 Backup Battery: For long-haul flights and long travel days, my husband and I each carry a fully charged backup battery.
 We also carry extra charging cables to our devices as well as our son’s tablet.
 This prevents any mishaps with devices losing power and keeps everyone happy with their podcasts, shows, movies or games.

 I hope you found this post helpful.
 Do you have a travel item that you love traveling with?
 Share it below in the comments, we would love to connect with you!
+Ready for your upcoming trip, but need some tips to keep the kids busy on the plane?
+Check out travel toys for toddlers and kids on airplanes.
 Or perhaps you are ready to book your next trip and you just need a bit of inspiration?
 Head over to our Destinations page to explore our interactive map of the world.

 Want to save this article for later?
 Pin the image below!